-3.2 As the authorities have (and are in the process of updating) a Joint Strategic Plan, it is appropriate to consider the needs of Central Lancashire as a whole.
-As Planning Practice Guidance sets out, the housing need for the defined area should at least be the sum of the local housing need for each local planning authority within the area.
+- 3.2 As the authorities have (and are in the process of updating) a Joint Strategic Plan, it is appropriate to consider the needs of Central Lancashire as a whole.
+As Planning Practice Guidance 10 sets out, the housing need for the defined area should at least be the sum of the local housing need for each local planning authority within the area.
 It will then be for the authorities to distribute the total housing requirement which is then arrived at across the plan area.
-Issues of the distribution of the housing need are addressed in Section 4.
+Issues of the distribution of the housing need are addressed in Section 4. - 3.3 For development management purposes, pending the adoption of a new Local Plan, Paragraph 73 in the NPPF11 is clear that the standard method as defined in Planning Practice Guidance should be used to consider the local housing need for the relevant area.
+In the context of this Study, the relevant area is Central Lancashire.